Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Limitation Analysis Additional Result

+\textbf{Limitation \& Analysis.} As discussed in the main manuscript, strong stylization can occasionally hinder faithful generation, leading to failure cases such as those shown in Fig.~\ref{fig:human_limit}, and in some cases, to blurry outputs.
+However, this phenomenon is less pronounced when using Wan~2.2-5B as the backbone.
+We conjecture that this is because Wan~2.2-5B provides stronger identity preservation, as evidenced by its substantially higher FaceSim score in the OpenS2V~\cite{s2vnexus} results reported in Tab.~\gmp{3} of the main paper.

-We showcase the qualitative result with comparison to the per-subject tuning baselines in Figs.~\ref{fig:sup1},~\ref{fig:sup2} and zero-shot baselines in Figs.~\ref{fig:sup3},~\ref{fig:sup4}, including state-of-the-art models~\cite{phantom,vace}.
-To compare, we use Phantom-Wan 2.1-1.3B and VACE-Wan 2.1-1.3B for comparison.
-Note that \emph{mini} denotes our model that is trained with a 4,000-subset of paired subject-images~\cite{ominicontrol}.
+\textbf{Additional Qualitative Results.} We present additional qualitative comparisons against per-subject tuning baselines in Figs.~\ref{fig:sup1} and~\ref{fig:sup2}, as well as zero-shot baselines in Figs.~\ref{fig:sup3} and~\ref{fig:sup4}, including state-of-the-art methods~\cite{phantom,vace}.
+For these comparisons, we use Phantom-Wan~2.1-1.3B and VACE-Wan~2.1-1.3B, which are denoted as Phantom-1.3B and VACE-1.3B in the supplemental video for brevity.
+Note that \emph{mini} refers to our model trained on a 4,000-sample subset of subject-image pairs~\cite{ominicontrol}.

-We demonstrate additional qualitative video results in the supplemental video and include Open-S2V-Evaluation~\cite{s2vnexus} Benchmark results in the supplemental video.
+We further include additional qualitative video results in the supplemental video, along with benchmark results from Open-S2V-Evaluation~\cite{s2vnexus}.
+In addition, to better evaluate performance on deformable subjects, highly dynamic scenes, and human-driven generation, we compare against Phantom-Wan~14B and VACE-Wan~14B, denoted as Phantom-14B and VACE-14B in the supplemental video.
+Because 14B-scale models are computationally demanding and require four A100 GPUs for inference, we report the 14B results provided by Open-S2V-Evaluation.